Calculation models

 4. Finalize the condition for selection (for example, Facility Equals Contoso Factory).

-5. Add rows for additional filters as you require.
+5. Add rows for other filters as you require.

 2. Select Automatically run when data is refreshed, unless the calculation is a one-time calculation.
-If this option is selected, your schedule will match the schedule of the data that is being pulled in by the criteria of your filters.
+If you select this option, your schedule matches the schedule of the data that is being pulled in by the criteria of your filters.

 3. Name and save the calculation profile.